20 . Nov . 2020

 Your workspace reflects your vibe to an outsider – be it an employee or a client.
 The more you care about your employees’ workability and growth, the more you can leverage it to build your business.
 In light of the current pandemic, people are rising up to the fact of paying more weightage to collaboration and networking – to pull each other up and there has been no other opportune time for flexible workspaces to thrive in terms of relevance.
 Cleaner, well-lit, wisely used space, minimalist furniture – stands out as your brand identity, because being present in a flexible office space refined the employee perception of your company.

 As the last few months of 2020 trickle by, the more people realize the need for a safe, open space where they can come together, have fun, learn from each other, and give their best while maintaining social distancing.
 At least that’s what researchers say six months of working from home has taught most professionals.
-In case you’re located in India and looking for such a value-based coworking space in Kolkata, drop into our location at Zioks.
+In case you’re located in India and looking for such a value-based coworking office space in Kolkata, drop into our location at Zioks.